 4.5 Partnerships and stakeholder engagement

 Understanding that effective stakeholder and engagement is imperative for achieving sustainable and impactful DRR/CCA project implementation, a wide range of relevant stakeholders will be consulted during the project planning phase.
-Various meetings will be organized to discuss the project objectives, potential outcomes, and outputs to ensure active participation and support from all relevant sectors.
-Specific discussions with principal stakeholders including Ministry of Environment, Climate Change and Technology, National Disaster Management Authority, Local Government Authority, Maldives National Defence Force and PUNOs will be carried out regarding the status of DRR/CCA planning, policies, implementation, and gaps in the Maldives.
+Various stakeholder meetings will be organized to discuss the project objectives, potential outcomes, and outputs of the program are in full alignment with local and national development plans and to ensure the program approach fosters a shared national ownership of the program, resulting in active participation from all relevant sectors.
+Specific discussions with principal stakeholders including Ministry of Environment, Climate Change and Technology, National Disaster Management Authority, Local Government Authority, Maldives National Defence Force, local councils, Women’s Development Committees and PUNOs will be carried out regarding the status of DRR/CCA planning, policies, implementation, and gaps in the Maldives.
 Specific discussions with the NDMA will be held on existing guidelines related to CCA/DRR.
-The LGA and local councils as well as the extant civil society will be continuously engaged to obtain CCA/DRR information relevant within the context of decentralisation in the Maldives.
+The LGA and local councils as well as the civil society will also be routinely engaged to obtain CCA/DRR information relevant within the context of decentralisation in the Maldives.
+Further targeted activities such as the capacity building for budget and resource mobilisation toolkits under the output 2.1 will be designed and implemented after dedicated consultations with Women’s Development Councils and members of the local communities of the targeted geographies.

-Focus will be given on ensuring that most stakeholders are involved in the consultation process leading up to and throughout the project development.
-Relevant stakeholders including Women’s Development Councils will be specifically on the design of national standards for DRR/CCA planning (activity 1.1.4) to ensure dimensions of gender equality and women’s empowerment are firmly captured and rolled out through project implementation.
+Focus will be given on ensure that all stakeholders are represented in the consultation process leading up to and throughout the project development.
+Relevant stakeholders including Women’s Development Councils will be specifically consulted on the design of national standards for DRR/CCA planning (activity 1.1.4) to ensure dimensions of gender equality and women’s empowerment are firmly captured and rolled out through project implementation.
 This JP will specifically target women and girls and to improve Maldives’ performance particularly on SDG 5.
-UNESCAP and UNDP has partnerships with the South Asia Women Development Forum which has a chapter in Maldives and has close association with Maldives Women’s Chamber of Commerce and will use these networks to target the gender related deliveries (Output 1.1, 2.1 and output 2.2) that are planned under this project to improve the Maldives regressing performance particularly on SDG 13 and 5.
+UNESCAP and UNDP has partnerships with the South Asia Women Development Forum which has a chapter in Maldives and has close association with Maldives Women’s Chamber of Commerce.
+UNDP and UNESCAP will use these networks to conduct adovacy events for key target groups to amplify program communications messaging.
+Further, these networks would also consulted to share local insights and knowledge in implementation areas to understand potential bottlenecks and risks to ensure key program activities are delivered in an accelerated manner.

 The JP also includes a range of interventions for the Ministry of Finance and Ministry of Environment, Climate Change and Technology, to collaborate for conducting the climate budget tagging and building capacity for risk-sensitive budgeting (activity 1.2.2 and 2.1.3) in the context of the Maldives.
 Both ministries, relevant local councils and national disaster authorities will be invited to collaborate on this activity to ensure the most up to date information is available for this activity, and the results reflect an accurate picture of the national expenditure on disaster risk reduction and climate change and adaption.
 As part of the same activity the Ministry of Gender, Family and Social Services, and Women’s Development Councils will be fully consulted to ensure the gender-based budgeting activities fully reflect the insights and inputs from national authorities tasked with promoting gender equality.